 A calculus-based study of mechanics, heat, light, sound, electricity, magnetism, and modern physics suitable for those majoring in areas such as physics or chemistry and for those in pre-engineering.
+Students may take MATH 181 concurrently.

 Prerequisite: MATH 181 with a minimum grade of D.